 |NZL F8-AS1 HYU Compliance Report||Incorporating both Ecoglo patented photoluminescent technology and next generation LEDs, the Ecoglo Hybrid Exit Sign is the ultimate solution in emergency exit signage.
 Requiring no battery backup, the hybrid sign is effective in all lighting scenarios.
 Designed to be used in and about buildings to meet NZBC Clause F8 “Signs”, the signs will be clearly visible and readily understandable under all conditions of foreseeable use, including emergency conditions.|

-Most commonly less than $50+GST trade price, but signs that need to be seen from more than 16 metres cost more, and if brackets are required to mount the signs from a ceiling, or sticking out from a wall, the cost is an extra $20.
+Most commonly less than $50+GST trade price, but signs that need to be seen from more than 16 metres cost more, and if brackets are required to mount the signs from a ceiling, or to protrude from a wall, the cost is an extra $10-$20 depending on the size required.
+Ecoglo also offer a range of architectural brackets to complement any environment - please visit our website www.ecoglo.co.nz, or contact firstname.lastname@example.org for more information and pricing.

 No, they are designed to make use of the existing light in the building.

-A minimum of 30 years when installed indoors before there would be any measurable change in performance and 15 - 30 years outdoors.
+A minimum of 30 years when installed indoors before there would be any measurable change in performance and a minimum of 15 years outdoors for outdoor coated signs.

 No. Ecoglo exit signs have been independently tested to confirm they meet the F8/AS1 luminance (brightness) requirement for Risk Group C buildings1 after at most, 5 minutes charging at 100 lux.